mnaamani/otrtalk/Tutorial.md

 	otrtalk --help

+### Chatting using Pidgin and Adium Identities

+If you use piding or adium instant messengers with the OTR plugin, and your buddy is also using otrtalk, you can chat with them if you have already verified OTR fingerprints by using the `chat-im` command:

+	otrtalk chat-im pidgin

+You will be presented with a list of accounts to choose from and the buddy to chat with.

+If you don't wish to use pidgin or adium OTR keys then you can create a new identity for otrtalk.

-### Identities in otrtalk - `otrtalk-id`
+### Identities in otrtalk

-When using otrtalk you are free to choose any name as your public identifier.
-Your `otrtalk-id` For ease of sharing it can be your email address or twitter handle for example.
+When using otrtalk you are free to choose any name as your public identifier, your `otrtalk-id`.
+For ease of sharing it can be your email address or twitter handle for example.
 In otrtalk there is no central naming authority.
 So identifiers are not unique.
-To create a unique identity in otrtalk to share with your buddies, public key cryptography is used.
-So your public identity is a combination of the otrtalk-id and the fingerprint of your OTR key.
+Your unique identity is the combination of your otrtalk-id and the fingerprint of your OTR public key.

-### Create your identity
+### Creating your identity

+Your identity in otrtalk is stored in a profile.
+(You can have multiple profiles if needed) Profiles are managed using the `profiles` command, followed by one sub-command (`list`, `info`, `add`, `remove`).

 Lets pretend you are Bruce Wayne and you want to chat privately with your buddy Robin.
 Begin by creating a profile called `Bruce` and associate it with otrtalk-id `@batman`

-Your identity in otrtalk is stored in a profile.
-You can have multiple profiles if required.
-Profiles are managed using the `profiles` command, followed by one sub-command (`list`, `info`, `add`, `remove`).

-Using the `add` sub-command, create the profile:
-This will setup the necessary files in your home directory (in this example /home/bruce), and generate a new OTR key.
-You will be prompted for a profile name, otr-talk id and a password to encrypt your key. **choose a long passphrase**.
+To create a new profile, we will use the `add` sub-command:

 	otrtalk profiles add

+You will be prompted for a profile name, otrtalk-id and a password to encrypt your key. **choose a long passphrase**:

 	  profile name: Bruce
 	Enter an otrtalk id for this profile.
 	This is a public name that you give out to your buddies.